The Average Ophthalmologist Salary In 2024 [According To Data]

 This can be very helpful for cutting down your debt and working your way towards an early retirement.

-If you aren’t lucky enough to find an employer that offers this incentive, you still have options that can significantly reduce your student loan debt, or at least make it more affordable to pay them each month.
+If you aren’t lucky enough to find an employer that offers this incentive, you still have options that can significantly reduce your student loan debt or at least make it more affordable to pay them each month.

 Disability Insurance to Protect Your Ophthalmologist Salary

 Unfortunately, as much as we try to stay safe and care for our health, illness and injury can befall us all.
-This is where a strong disability insurance policy saves the day.

 In the event that a disability prevents you from earning an income, your policy will allow you to pay your bills and maintain the quality of living you’re accustomed to.

-But, disability policies include all kinds of definitions and clauses, and they all have different terms.
 Before you buy, make sure you understand the different types of disability insurance so you can pick the right one for you.

 Learn more in our Full Guide to Disability Insurance.